jventura1738/COSC420/Project-3/README.md

 ### Simulated Annealing in Parallel.

-We can improve this process by have P nodes perform the algorithm at the same time, which gives a perfect speedup in proportion to P.  This not only speeds things up, but will also improve the likelihood of reaching a more optimal solution.
-Continue ...
+We can improve this process by having P nodes perform the algorithm at the same time, which gives a perfect speedup in proportion to P.  This not only speeds things up, but will also improve the likelihood of reaching a more optimal solution.
+Each node will communicate their best solution, and at the end of the annealing, hopefully, the globaly minimum has been found.
+If the returned results is not the global minimum, then it is with high probability within a low distance away from the global minimum.
+The algorithm we implemented can be found in the pdf attached in the zip file.